DM$^2$: Decentralized Multi-Agent Reinforcement Learning for Distribution Matching: Methods

 \subsection{Practical Multi-Agent Distribution Matching}

-DM$^2$ is inspired by the theoretical analysis in Section \ref{section:theory}, and balances the individual objective of distribution matching with the shared task.
+\textsc{dm$^2$} is inspired by the theoretical analysis in Section \ref{section:theory}, and balances the individual objective of distribution matching with the shared task.
 To do so, the agents are provided a mixed reward: part cost function for minimizing individual distribution mismatch, part environment reward.
-This approach has been shown to be effective in balancing individual preferences with shared objectives in multi-agent RL \citep{durugkar2020balancing, cui2021scalable}.
+This approach has been shown to be effective in balancing individual preferences with shared objectives in MARL \citep{durugkar2020balancing, cui2021scalable}.
 The individual agent policies are learned by independently updating each agent's policy using an on-policy RL algorithm of choice.
+The experiments here use \textsc{ppo} \citep{schulman2017proximal}.

-In the experiments, the demonstrations used as targets for the distribution matching are the state-only trajectories generated by agents trained on the same task of interest.
-Using state-only demonstrations has been shown to be effective when imitating based on observations alone \citep{torabi_generative_2019}, and the experiments also show its effectiveness in this setting.
-These ``expert'' policies may possess intermediate competency in the task at hand and the demonstrations do not need to be jointly sampled for all the agents, which is shown in Section \ref{section:experiments}.
+In the experiments, the demonstrations used as targets for the distribution matching are compatible, state-only trajectories---i.e., originating from policies trained jointly on the task of interest.
+The use of state-only demonstrations enables learning purely from observations of other agents (e.g. online videos), and is supported by research in the subarea of imitation from observation alone \citep{torabi_generative_2019}.
+Our experiments also validate the effectiveness of the approach in this setting.
+In Section \ref{section:experiments}, we show that the demonstrator policies may possess intermediate competency in the task at hand, and that the demonstrations do not need to be jointly sampled for all the agents.
 The proposed learning scheme for training individual agents is summarized by Algorithm \ref{alg} and Figure \ref{fig:method}.